Research

 Domestic Migrant Workers and Labor Market Performance of NativeWomen with S. Samutpradit

-Religion and the Price of Holding on to Your Believe with T. Huynh
+Religion and the Price of Holding on to Your Beliefs with T. Huynh

-Export Demand Shock and Spillover Effects on Domestic Supply Chain with V. Tran
+Export Demand Shock and Spillover Effects on the Domestic Supply Chain with V. Tran